Stonehenge Aotearoa – Better Than The Original Stonehenge?

 However, it’s certainly worth checking out, if you’re in the area.
 It may not be as ancient as the one in England, but the fact that you can go right in and explore it makes it worth the trip alone.
 Particularly as you pay almost twenty quid to ogle Salisbury’s Henge from a distance, while jostling for camera space.

-Have you seen Stonehenge NZ?
+Have you seen Stonehenge Aotearoa?
 Or visited the ah, original Stonehenge, unlike myself?